JPMorgan Nasdaq Equity Premium Income ETF (NASDAQ:JEPQ) Trading Up 0.2%

 JPMorgan Nasdaq Equity Premium Income ETF Increases Dividend

 The business also recently declared a monthly dividend, which was paid on Monday, May 6th.
-Shareholders of record on Thursday, May 2nd were given a dividend of $0.4311 per share.
-This is a positive change from JPMorgan Nasdaq Equity Premium Income ETF’s previous monthly dividend of $0.42.
-The ex-dividend date of this dividend was Wednesday, May 1st.
-This represents a $5.17 annualized dividend and a dividend yield of 9.54%.
+Stockholders of record on Thursday, May 2nd were issued a $0.4311 dividend.
+This represents a $5.17 dividend on an annualized basis and a dividend yield of 9.56%.
+The ex-dividend date was Wednesday, May 1st.
+This is an increase from JPMorgan Nasdaq Equity Premium Income ETF’s previous monthly dividend of $0.42.

 JPMorgan Nasdaq Equity Premium Income ETF Company Profile